sabshr/autoReg/README.md

 "C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222
 ```

-2) Log into SIS on a new tab in the opened Chrome window (puppeteer intentionally runs in headed mode)
+2) Log into SIS on a new tab in the opened Chrome window within the remote debugging browser
 2) Adjust `targetTime` and `numberOfTabs` as needed
 3) Run the program!